Revisiting charmonium hybrid spectroscopy: Open charm decay of charmonium hybrid

 The selection rule derived in the previous subsection has profound implications for the decay patterns of charmonium hybrids with a $j_g=1$ TE gluon.
 As established, decays to two mesons with identical spatial wave functions are forbidden.
 Consequently, the $D\bar{D}$ and $D^*\bar{D}^*$ channels are strictly prohibited.
 Furthermore, since the $D$ and $D^*$ mesons are both $S$-wave $c\bar{q}$ states with very similar spatial wave functions, the decay to $D\bar{D}^*$ is strongly suppressed, though not absolutely forbidden.
 Therefore, the dominant decay modes for these hybrids, when kinematically allowed, are expected to be into an $S$-wave plus a $P$-wave meson pair (e.g., $D\bar{D}_0^*$, $D\bar{D}_1$, $D\bar{D}_2^*$).
 If the hybrid mass lies below all $S+P$ thresholds, the state should be narrow.

-For the numerical calculation of decay widths, we require explicit forms for the hybrid and meson wave functions.
-The hybrid spatial wave function for the lowest multiplet is of the form:
+For the numerical calculation of decay widths, we require explicit forms for the hybrid and meson wave functions $\Psi_{j_g,lm_l}$.
+In the calculation of hybrid spectrum, we obtain the hybrid ground state wave function in Eq.~\eqref{eq:SHO} in position space with $S$-wave $\lambda$-mode and $S$-wave $\rho$-mode, though the angular wave function $Y_{1m_{l_g}}$ of the gluon is implicit by the TE-mode gluon with quantum number $j_g^{PC}=1^{+-}$.
+In the calculation of decays, we restore the gluon orbital angular momentum by replacing the $\lambda$-mode SHO wave function with a $P$-wave one, while keeping the $\rho$-mode in the ground state.
+Thus, the hybrid spatial wave function for the lowest multiplet is of the form:

 where $\beta_\rho$ and $\beta_\lambda$ are the oscillator parameters obtained from the spectrum calculation.

 The conventional meson wave functions are approximated by simple harmonic oscillator (SHO) wave functions: